taiseiKMC/refx-container/usage.md

 Helmholtz accepts a [Michelson](https://tezos.gitlab.io/whitedoc/michelson.html) program annotaed with its formal specification and hints (e.g., loop invariants) used by Helmholtz.
 An annotation is surrounded by `<<` and `>>`.

 Helmholtz works as follows.
-- If `tezos-client refinement <src>` is executed, Helmholtz strips the annotations surrounded by `<<` and `>>` and typechecks the stripped code using `tezos-client typecheck`; the simple type checking is conducted in this step.
+- If it is executed, Helmholtz strips the annotations surrounded by `<<` and `>>` and typechecks the stripped code using `tezos-client typecheck`; the simple type checking is conducted in this step.
-- After typechecking, `tezos-client refinement` generates verification conditions based on the type system described in the accompanying paper.
+- After typechecking, it generates verification conditions.
-    - Generated verification conditions is stored in `.refx/out.smt2` or in the directory given by `-l` option.
 - Then, Helmholtz discharges the conditions with `z3` and outputs `VERIFIED` or `UNVERIFIED`.

 ## Spec of Assertion Language